isabella232/experience-manager-guides-learn.en/help/tutorials/guides-ui-extensions/examples.md

 5. [Topic Reviews Panel](../../src/review_app_examples/topic_reviews.ts): This file extends [Inline Review Panel](../../src/review_app_examples/inline_review_panel.ts) so that added customisations work on the Review App side as well.

 6. [Accept with Modification Dialog](../../src/review_app_examples/accept_with_modification_dialog.ts)
-This is an example of adding new widgets to the app.
+This is an example of a adding new widget to the app.
 Here we have created a new dialogue, that has two input text fields: `Revised Text` and `Adjudicator Comment Rationale`

 ![Accept With Modification Dialog](./imgs/accept_with_modification_dialogue.png)